pavelozerov/articles/semantics-of-ubiquitous-language.md

 **Figure 12**

 A sequence diagram is the result of detailing the architecture overview diagram.
 Basically, you need to "zoom in" some part of the architecture view and describe it in another level of detail.
 A sequence diagram is extremely useful for the implementation process.
-Hence it is related to the implementation level of details, whereas an architecture overview relates to the high level.
+Hence, it is related to the implementation level of details, whereas an architecture overview relates to the high level.

 ## Writing a good scenario